$\psi(2S)$ suppression in Pb-Pb collisions at the LHC

 The product of acceptance times efficiency ($A\times\epsilon$) has been calculated by means of a MC simulation.
 The $p_{\rm T}$ and $y$ distributions for the generated J/$\psi$ were matched to those extracted from data using an iterative procedure as done in Ref.~\cite{Acharya:2018kxc}, and the same distributions were also used for the $\psi({\rm 2S})$.
-The misalignment of the detection elements as well as the time-dependent status of each electronic channel during the data taking period were taken into account in the simulation.
-The resonance signals were embedded into real events in order to properly reproduce the effect of detector occupancy and its variation from one centrality class to another, and then reconstructed.
-The centrality and $p_{\rm T}$-integrated $A\times\epsilon$ values are 13.5\% and 17.3\% for J/$\psi$ and $\psi({\rm 2S}$).
-As a function of $p_{\rm T}$ and centrality the $A\times\epsilon$ vary within a factor $\sim 2$ and by about 5\%, respectively.
+The misalignment of the detection elements as well as the time-dependent status of each electronic channel during the data-taking period were taken into account in the simulation.
+The resonance signals were embedded into real events in order to properly reproduce the effect of detector occupancy and its variation from one centrality class to another and then reconstructed.
+The centrality and $p_{\rm T}$-integrated $A\times\epsilon$ values, relative to the $2.5<y<4$ interval, are 13.5\% and 17.3\% for J/$\psi$ and $\psi({\rm 2S}$).
+As a function of $p_{\rm T}$ and centrality the $A\times\epsilon$ vary within a factor of $\sim 2$ and by about 5\%, respectively.

 The evaluation of the double ratios and the nuclear modification factors requires the measurement of the charmonium cross sections in pp collisions at $\sqrt{s}=5.02$ TeV.
 Results from Ref.~\cite{ALICE:2021qlw} were used for this purpose, by appropriately combining, where necessary, the $\psi({\rm 2S})$ cross sections and the ratios $\sigma_{\psi({\rm 2S})}/\sigma_{{\rm J}/\psi}$, in order to match the $p_{\rm T}$ binning used in this analysis.